-The case is assigned to the competent economic and legal services directorates of the Directorate-General for Competition (DGC) which proceed to a preliminary assessment of the case based on information requests to interested parties, as well as on-site investigations (dawn raids).
+The case is assigned to the competent economic and legal services directorates of the DGC, which proceed to a preliminary assessment of the case based on information requests to interested parties, as well as on-site investigations (dawn raids).
 The DGC has recently conducted dawn raids in the banking sector (November 2019) and, more recently, in the print press distribution market (May 2020).
 Failure to provide information requested by the HCC, as well as obstruction of the DGC's dawn raid, entail the imposition of a fine of €15,000 up to a maximum of 1 per cent of the turnover of the undertaking concerned (meaning group turnover, if applicable).
 Criminal penalties of at least six months' imprisonment may also be imposed in this case.

-Interested parties are summoned to appear before the HCC at least 45 days before the hearing and are served with the rapporteur's report at the same time.
+Interested parties are summoned to appear before the HCC at least 45 days before the hearing and are served with the rapporteur's statement of objections at the same time.
 Parties must submit their statements of objection 20 days prior to the hearing.
 In addition, they may submit their addenda-rebuttal 10 days before the hearing.
 After completion of the hearing and after notification to them of the minutes of the hearing, parties have a short deadline to submit their final pleadings, before the HCC issues its ruling.
 According to the law, the HCC's decision must be taken within 12 months of assignment of the case to the rapporteur.
 This deadline may be extended for a maximum of two months.

-Law 4529/2018 on transposing into Greek law Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the member states and of the European Union and other provisions (Law 4529/2018) governs private enforcement of competition law in Greece.
+Law 4529/2018 on transposing into Greek law Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union and other provisions (Law 4529/2018) governs private enforcement of competition law in Greece.

 Like Directive 2014/104/EU, Law 4529/2018 introduces the right to full compensation of every natural or legal person that has suffered harm by an infringement of competition law.
 Compensation includes both actual loss and loss of profit, plus payment of interest (Article 3).

 For the calculation of the damages, Law 4529/2018 stipulates that the court may estimate the amount of the damage inflicted to the claimant based on a probability standard, in cases where it is practically impossible or excessively difficult for the claimant to determine the precise amount of the harm suffered on the basis of the available evidence.
 To this end, the court should consider the nature and scope of the infringement, as well as the diligence that the claimant showed in collecting and using the relevant evidence.
-In this respect, we would expect the court to rely on relevant soft-law provisions of the European Commission.28
+In this respect, we would expect the court to rely on relevant soft-law provisions of the European Commission.29

-As regards the evidence that may be used in the context of private competition litigation, Law 4529/2018 specifically mentions that the court is authorised to order the disclosure of evidence contained in the HCC/EETT's case-file.
+As regards the evidence that may be used in the context of private competition litigation, Law 4529/2018 specifically mentions that the court is authorised to order the disclosure of evidence contained in the HCC/EETT's case file.
 This possibility is, however, subject to certain restrictions.
-In particular, the Court may not order the disclosure of the following evidence until the HCC/EETT has terminated its proceedings: (1) documents and information drawn up by natural or legal persons specifically in the context of the proceedings before the HCC/EETT; (2) documents and information drawn up by the HCC/EETT and sent to the parties during their proceedings; and (3) withdrawn settlement submissions.
-Also, under no circumstance may the Court order the disclosure of (1) leniency statements; (2) settlement submissions; and (3) documents that quote, to an extent, parts of the documents under (1) and (2).
+In particular, the court may not order the disclosure of the following evidence until the HCC/EETT has terminated its proceedings: (1) documents and information drawn up by natural or legal persons specifically in the context of the proceedings before the HCC/EETT; (2) documents and information drawn up by the HCC/EETT and sent to the parties during their proceedings; and (3) withdrawn settlement submissions.
+Also, under no circumstance may the court order the disclosure of (1) leniency statements; (2) settlement submissions; and (3) documents that quote, to an extent, parts of the documents under (1) and (2).

-At the same time, the finding of a competition law infringement by virtue of a decision of the HCC, the EETT or the European Commission, that is not subject to appeal, as well as a final decision of the Greek and EU Courts, following appeal, is binding for the Civil Court ruling on a damages action.
+At the same time, the finding of a competition law infringement by virtue of a decision of the HCC, the EETT or the European Commission, that is not subject to appeal, as well as a final decision of the Greek and EU courts, following appeal, is binding for the Civil Court ruling on a damages action.
 On the contrary, a final decision finding an infringement, which has been issued in another EU Member State and produced before the Greek Civil Court, constitutes conclusive proof of the infringement but is subject to rebuttal.

 Third-party litigation funding is not specifically regulated by Greek law and it is not standard practice.